 - Swedish Fish are the 19th most popular Halloween candy in America…and really beloved in Louisiana!

 - Forget Red Velvet, bake a Swedish Fish cupcake!

 - If you search around, you can find Swedish Fish Aqua Life variety.
 This includes not just those cute fish, but also starfish, seahorses, whales, puffer fish and dolphins!
 Aqua Life features an assortment of flavors.

 - Remember those Swedish Fish Oreos?
 They weren’t sold everywhere, which is why some Oreo fans didn’t get to dunk them and enjoy red hued Swedish sweet milk!
 Swedish Fish Oreos were only available at Kroger’s supermarkets.
 But you can still snag a bag on Amazon…for a steep price!

-Whether you prefer to catch the classic red Swedish Fish or their colorful sea friends, there’s no denying their adorable shape and tasty flavor.
+Whether you prefer to catch the classic red Swedish Fish or their colorful sea friends in the Swedish Fish assorted flavors bag, there’s no denying their adorable shape and tasty flavor.
 Enjoy them at the movies, give them out for Halloween or gobble them up as a snack at work.
 No matter how you reel them in, Swedish Fish remain a cult classic candy confection!